tosicky/Terraform4Show/docs/02_Basics_explained.md

 For further reading: https://developer.hashicorp.com/terraform/language/data-sources

-### Module
+### Modules

 Modules are containers for multiple resources that are used together.
 A module consists of a collection of .tf and/or .tf.json files kept together in a directory.
+It is a group of related Terraform configuration files in a single directory.

 Every Terraform configuration has at least one module, known as its root module, which consists of the resources defined in the .tf files in the main working directory.